Japan declares state of emergency for Tokyo area as COVID-19 cases surge

 The four prefectures are home to about 150,000 restaurants and bars.
 Suga has said limiting their hours had helped bring cases down in regions such as Osaka and Hokkaido.

-But in a worrying sign, Osaka on Wednesday reported a record 560 new cases while Hokkaido saw cases surpass 100 for the first time in a week.
+But in a worrying sign, Osaka on Wednesday reported a record 560 new cases while Hokkaido saw cases exceed 100 for the first time in a week.

 The prefectures of Osaka, Hyogo and Kyoto were considering requesting a state of emergency, media reported.